SocCog-Team/Multiple-Cameras-Acquisition/README.md

 - change the interpretation of -1 to mean Auto for gain and exposure time, add a toggle for the white balance add a per camera save path and file prefix/suffix

 - add pixelformat as a configurable to the ini file (also abstract the additional pixelformat dependent parameters like size of the backing buffer and the pixelformat enumeration values).
 Proof of concept works, needs cleaning up.
+Cleaned up, currently only RGB8 and Mono8 can be displayed without additional conversions, all other formats will be costlier to process.
+See SpinnakerCamera InitStream for the currently hardcoded table of capture and display conversions.

 # Code structure: